A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Methods

 \subsection{Conditional independence test via projected distance covariance (P-DCov)}

 Here, we consider the case where $\bG_x$ and $\bG_y$ are linear in \eqref{eq::model-general}, which leads to the following factor model setup:

 where $\bB_x$ and $\bB_y$ are factor loading matrices of dimension $p\times K$ and $q\times K$ respectively, and $\bff$ is the $K$-dimensional vector of common factors.
-Here, the number of common factors $K$ could grow to infinity and the matrices $\bB_x$ and $\bB_y$ are assumed to be sparse to reflect that $\bx$ and $\by$ only depend on several important factors.
+Here, we assume $p$ and $q$ are fixed, the number of common factors $K$ could grow to infinity and the matrices $\bB_x$ and $\bB_y$ are sparse to reflect that $\bx$ and $\by$ only depend on several important factors.
 As a result, we will impose regularization on the estimation of $\bB_x$ and $\bB_y$.
 Now, we are in the position to propose a test for problem \eqref{eq::indep-test-ori}.
 We first provide an estimate for the idiosyncratic components $\beps_{x}$ and $\beps_{y}$, and then calculate distance covariance between the estimates.
 More generally, we project $\bx$ and $\by$ onto the space orthogonal to the linear space spanned by $\bff$ and evaluate the dependency between the projected vectors.
 The conditional independence test is summarized in the following steps.

 {\bf Step 1:} Estimate factor loading matrices $\bB_x$ and $\bB_y$ by the penalized least square (PLS) estimators $\hbB_x$ and $\hbB_y$ defined as follows.

 where $\bX=(\bx_1, \bx_2, \dots, \bx_n)$, $\bY=(\by_1, \by_2, \dots, \by_n)$, $\bF=(\bff_1, \bff_2, \dots, \bff_n)$, $p_{\lambda}(\cdot)$ is the penalty function with penalty level $\lambda$.